RikaIljina/PortfolioProject2/README.md

 - `error.html` - an error page to be shown in case there is an issue with the database and questions cannot be retrieved
 - `assets/css/style.css` - styles for the entire site
 - `assets/favicons` - folder containing the site icons
-- `assets/images` - folder containing the image files (for now only readme images)
+- `assets/images` - folder containing the image files
+- `assets/readme_files` - folder containing the readme screenshots
 - `assets/js/questions.js` - database file containing nine arrays with question objects for the nine categories as well as an array containing the quiz category names and their respective array lengths
 - `assets/js/script.js` - script file containing the game code